*Christmas understood as the holiday season – no matter the religion – if any.

 No-one said that the traditions are there to last forever.
 No-one said the already established traditions are the ones and only ones to follow.
 How do you feel about making some of your own?
 Ones that you and your family will love?
 It can be whatever you want it to be, with the people that matter to you.

-* If for any reason you don’t feel like cooking or baking – don’t torture yourself and order out or set some limits on what you will actually prepare.
+* If you don’t feel like cooking or baking – don’t torture yourself and order out or set some limits on what you will prepare.

 * It’s not your job to feel responsible for other people’s feelings, problems and to fix them